calebthebrewer/sa.muel.be-hugo/content/post/docker-image-for-hugo-builds.md

 The image is quite big.
 It needs Java for YUI compressor, Ruby for html-proofer and Node for html-minifier.
 Setting up the environment and storing the container each take about half a minute.
 If you have some suggestions on making the image smaller, please [submit an issue or a pull request](https://github.com/SamuelDebruyn/docker-hugo-build).

-The latest list of incluced packages is available in the [README file](https://github.com/SamuelDebruyn/docker-hugo-build).
+The latest list of included packages is available in the [README file](https://github.com/SamuelDebruyn/docker-hugo-build).

 The build often fails on a time-out while running `apt-get`.
 It's usually *fixed* by running another build.